Feature: Santi Alaysius

 - Click to print (Opens in new window)

 About AsmartrockN.
-Mark Castro is the chief political communications strategist for PT AsiaLeads, a political and communications policy-making body based in Jakarta, Indonesia.
-He is also the Executive Director at the Southeast Asia Consulting Group, an investment advisory company assisting clients roll out their presence for the ASEAN Economic Integration in partnership with government.
+Mark Castro is the Southeast Asia Director of JUMP DIGITAL Asia, which is an awarded and fully integrated digital marketing agency with 5 out of 10 offices in the ASEAN region.
+He was the chief political communications strategist for PT AsiaLeads, a political and communications policy-making body based in Jakarta, Indonesia.
+Concurrently, he is also the Executive Director at the Southeast Asia Consulting Group, an investment advisory company assisting clients roll out their presence for the ASEAN Economic Integration in partnership with government.
+He is also the Secretary General of the Philippine Business Club Indonesia, managing and assisting the traffic of investments between the Philippines and Indonesia.
 The views posted here are his own and do not in any way reflect the views of the companies he represents.

 Posted on November 12, 2012, in Facebar, General, Previous and tagged credit cards, entrepreneurship, kartu kredit, overcoming credit card debts, personal finance, Previous, santi alaysius, social entrepreneurship, TEDJakarta.
 Bookmark the permalink.
 1 Comment.